wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * wazo-dird now uses a token to authenticate when doing searches on xivo-confd

-  * See :ref:`dird-backend-xivo` if you have customized configuration files in `/etc/wazo-dird/sources.d` or `/etc/wazo-dird/conf.d` for a source of type `xivo`
+  * See :ref:`dird-backend-wazo` if you have customized configuration files in `/etc/wazo-dird/sources.d` or `/etc/wazo-dird/conf.d` for a source of type `xivo`
   * If you are using custom certificates you will have to modify your directory configuration to add your certificate.
 See :ref:`https_certificate` for more information in the `Use your own